Pricing Multi-Interval Dispatch under Uncertainty Part II: Generalization and Performance: Related Benchmark Pricing Policies

 The rolling-window PMP policy $\Gc^{\RPMP}_t$ at time $t$ sets uniform prices $\pibf^{\RPMP}[t]$ in the binding interval $t$ using (i) the past rolling-window PMP prices\footnote{In practical implementation, one may include only a few past decision intervals.} $(\pibf^{\RPMP}[t-1],\cdots,\pibf^{\RPMP}[1])$ and (ii) the demand forecasts $(\hat{\dbf}[t],\cdots, \hat{\dbf}[t+W-1])$ in the look-ahead window.

 At time $t$, let $\Gbf=\big[\gbf[1],\cdots, \gbf[t+W-1]\big]$ be all the generation variables involved in the past, current, and look-ahead intervals.
 The rolling-window PMP policy $\Gc^{\RPMP}_t$ solves the following optimization: \beq \eeq where $\Gmsc^{\RPMP}$ represents the set of individual generation constraints such as ramp and generation limits.
-See Appendix F.
+See Appendix F of this paper.

 The rolling-window PMP sets the price for generation in interval $t$ by \beq \pibf^{\RPMP}[t] = \lambda^{\RPMP}_t {\bf 1}- \Sbf^{\intercal}\pmb{\phi}^{\RPMP}[t], \eeq where $\lambda^{\RPMP}_t$ and $\pmb{\phi}^{\RPMP}[t]$ are the multipliers associated with power balance and line-flow constraints in (\ref{eq:PMP}).